Cosmos-it/guide-to-develop-on-dragonchain/README.md

 }
 ```

 > Our system also allows developers to add scheduled smart contract execution using a cron expression or seconds between broadcasts.
-For example, `cron=’* * * * *’` and `seconds=59` are both valid.
+For example, `cron='* * * * *'` and `seconds=59` are both valid.
 These fields are optional.
 If you are going to use a scheduler, you can only use a cron or seconds, not both.

 ### Contribute SDK